Scabies Home Treatment With Vinegar And Baking Soda

 Does vinegar or baking soda kill scabies?

 Vinegar is one of the oldest remedies used to treat scabies.
 It works whether you apply it directly to your skin or add it to your bath.
 But why?

 Basically, vinegar is an acidic substance.
 When you apply it to your skin, it lowers the pH level, making an unlivable environment for the scabies mites.
 Baking soda works in the opposite way by raising the pH to an alkaline level, but the result is the same.

 If the scabies are exposed to an acidic or alkaline environment for a prolonged period of time, they will not be able to withstand the harshness, and eventually die.

 How do you use vinegar and baking soda to kill scabies?

-There are three ways that you can use baking soda and vinegar to kill scabies.
-The first way is simply to rub vinegar strait onto your rash, which will lower the PH level and start to kill off the scabies.
+There are two ways that you can use baking soda and vinegar to kill scabies.
+The first way is simply to rub vinegar strait onto your rash, which will lower the pH level and start to kill off the scabies.
 If you want to use baking soda instead, it works just as well as vinegar.
 You just make a thick paste by mixing it with a few drops of water or lemon juice and then rub that onto your rash.
-Lastly, you can take a bath, and add ether baking soda or vinegar.
+Lastly, you can take a bath, and add either baking soda or vinegar.

 Rub raw apple cider vinegar on your rash

 When you apply it directly to your skin, apple cider vinegar can help you fight off scabies in multiple ways.
-Because of its acidic nature, vinegar will be able to kill off the scabies, as well as clear your pores of waste, left behind, after the mites have used your skin as a giant toilet.
+Because of its acidic nature, vinegar will be able to kill off the scabies, as well as, clear your pores of waste, left behind, after the mites have used your skin as a giant toilet.
 Vinegar also has anti-septic and anti-microbial properties that will prevent the infection of any open sores.
-Lastly, it will fortify your skins natural “acid” barrier that is responsible for keeping out the bad organisms and keeping in the good ones.
+Lastly, it will fortify your skins natural “acid” barrier that is responsible for keeping out the bad organisms out and keeping the good ones in.